JimohYusuf/Kalm_Kompute/README.md

 **INSTALLING REQUIRED PACKAGES**

 Now that you have a Ubuntu Operating system set up.
-We would proceed to install the required packages:
+Congratulations!
+We would proceed to install the required packages for our server to run properly:

 The server is based on these main components: